 However, we can probably agree that most people don’t want the government to be able to condemn private property for a wide range of reasons.
 On the other hand, people probably don’t want to live next to blighted, run-down property either.
 Real or perceived, the association between blight and crime can have a negative impact on property values and inhibit positive development.

-These contradicting ideals creates friction between the idea that the government shouldn’t be able to take property and sell it to private developers and the notion that something needs to be done about blighted, run-down property.
+These contradicting ideals create friction between the idea that the government shouldn’t be able to take property and sell it to private developers and the notion that something needs to be done about blighted, run-down property.
 As it stands now, local governments can condemn blighted property, but they can only sell it to a private entity after 20 years have elapsed from the time of the condemnation.
-They must use it for a public purpose, which thanks to our laws that were passed in response to the 2005 Kelo case, generally means that it must be used as a publicly-owned facility or converted to a road or other purely public use.
+They must use it for a public purpose, which thanks to our laws that were passed in response to the 2005 Kelo case and 2006 referendum, generally means that it must be used as a publicly-owned facility or converted to a road or other purely public use.

 Private entities could, of course, just come in and buy the blighted properties and convert them to artisan burger shops.
 This, however, can be difficult when owners are difficult to locate or when owners do not want to sell their property.
 In a purely free-market system, the highest and best use of land doesn’t always prevail when one party simply doesn’t want to participate.